 Frontier Internet Plans

 Windstream offers a wide variety of cheap internet plans, starting at just $26/month.
 Not only does this ISP offer a nice selection of plans under $50/month, all plans include unlimited data.
-All Windstream plans are either DSL or VDSL (a faster version of DSL), and you can cancel anytime if you want to switch providers (no contracts).
+All Windstream plans are either DSL, VDSL (a faster version of DSL), or fiber, and you can cancel anytime if you want to switch providers (no contracts).
 Note: Windstream’s plan prices increase after one year of service.

 Windstream internet plans are currently available in 18 states: